-The A-ISAC may process human resources data for the purposes of recruiting and hiring job applicants.
-The A-ISAC may process employment data, such as name, tax identifiers, hours worked, etc. for the purpose of employing EU or Swiss Citizens.
+The A-ISAC processes human resources data for the purposes of recruiting and hiring job applicants via the third party website.
+The A-ISAC may process employment data, such as name, tax identifiers, hours worked, etc. for the purpose of employing EU Citizens.
 Employment data will only be used for employment purposes and not for marketing.
-The AISAC uses third party providers for payroll, insurance and other employee benefits and back office processing of AISAC operations.
-An employee’s data may be passed onto one or more of these third parties in order to facilitate operation of the A-ISAC.

 Our external facing public website is managed by a third-party provider which is Privacy Shield compliant.
 The A-ISAC does not collect cookies from our external facing website hosting service.

-The A-ISAC collects data concerning threats to our member companies’ networks, products, personnel and members.
+The A-ISAC collects data concerning threats to our member companies’ networks, products, personnel and customers.